chombo-discharge/chombo-discharge/doc/sphinx/source/FAQ.rst

    This is the work of :ref:`Chap:computational_geometry`.
 You can also check out the :ref:`Chap:NewSimulations` chapter to see how things are done.

 ... implement or alter a plasma kinetic scheme?
-   This is the reponsibility of :ref:`Chap:plasma_engine`.
+   This is the reponsibility of :ref:`Chap:plasma_kinetics`.
 You should also check out the worked examples in the :ref:`Chap:NewSimulations` chapter.

 ... change the units in PlasmaC?
    You can't.
 We use SI units all over the place.